espanso/website/docs/matches/extensions.md

 :::info Difference with Match Disambiguation

-If your goal is to choose between different replacements starting from a single trigger, you should prefer the built-in _match disambiguation_ feature.
+If your goal is to choose between different replacements starting from a single trigger, you should prefer the built-in [Match Disambiguation](../basics/#match-disambiguation) feature.

 In a nutshell, Espanso automatically shows a selection dialog after typing a trigger that's shared between multiple matches.